 AT&T said Thursday that, while it was continuing to negotiate in good faith--as the FCC requires--it would address the weather concerns in another way.

-The network will feature news from other local stations in the affected areas.
+The channel will feature news from other local stations in the affected areas.
 AT&T also pointed out that subs have access to national services including Weather Channel, AccuWeather, CNN and Fox News.

 It was unclear how the negotiations were progressing, but AT&T signaled they were scheduled to talk again Friday (July 12).